ahmedelhwwary3/Simple-Clinic/README.md

 - Focused on clean code practices to make the system maintainable and extensible.

 This project demonstrates strong problem-solving skills, attention to detail, and the ability to build complex systems with robust functionalities

+Note: I Added the DataBase File with the Project (P1Clinic.bak)